|

 Feng Shui is for Everybody!

-With all the focus on Feng Shui these past few years, it seems that every other individual knows at least something about the subject, even if the information may be slightly skewed.
-My line of work coupled with my penchant for meeting new people often bring me to unavoidable situations when you meet so and so, and ultimately divulge your job to be met with cries of delight followed by a stream of questions.
-The first would almost always be,
+With all focus on Feng Shui these past few years, it seems that every other individual knows at least something about subject, even if information may be slightly skewed.
+My line of work coupled with my penchant for meeting new people often bring me to unavoidable situations when you meet so and so, and ultimately divulge your job to be met with cries of delight followed by a stream of questions. first would almost always be,

 "How's my Feng Shui?"